 How much does it cost?

-I offer CBT-i at a reduced rate for 5 – 50 minute online sessions and my standard rate for in-person sleep therapy at my office in Downtown Vancouver.
+I offer Cognitive Behavioral therapy for sleep and insomnia over five sessions online or in-person at my office in Downtown Vancouver.
 Please see my Fees page or connect with me for more information.

 How to get started with sleep therapy?